Days after Aly Raisman said USA Gymnastics was 'rotting,' leaders resign

 "Until that happens, this move is simply a public relations ploy to save a sinking ship of an organization."

+USA Gymnastics did not provide a reason for its suspension of Geddert, who could not be reached for comment.
+But during Nassar's sentencing hearing, he was described as something of a tyrant who funneled patients to the doctor.

-USA Gymnastics has been under fire from some of the biggest names in the sport, who say they were molested by Nassar.
+USA Gymnastics has been under fire since allegations against Nassar were first revealed by the Indianapolis Star in September 2016.

-The organization, which selects the national and Olympic teams, was accused of trying to keep a lid on the scandal, waiting five weeks to alert the FBI to a gymnast's complaint, failing to notify Michigan State University, where Nassar had a practice, that one of its doctors had been accused, and having Maroney sign a secrecy agreement as part of a settlement.
+The organization, which selects the national and Olympic teams, is accused of trying to keep a lid on the scandal -- waiting five weeks to alert the FBI to a gymnast's complaint; failing to notify Michigan State University, where Nassar had a practice, that one of its doctors had been accused; and having Maroney sign a secrecy agreement as part of a settlement.

 The leadership then failed to show up at a congressional hearing on its handling of abuse allegations.
 And an investigator hired by USA Gymnastics to examine its policies and practices found the federation needed a "complete culture change" in order to protect young athletes.